Azure Event Hubs—A big data streaming platform and event ingestion service

-Azure Event Hubs is a big data streaming platform and event ingestion service.
-It can receive and process millions of events per second.
-Data sent to an event hub can be transformed and stored by using any real-time analytics provider or batching/storage adapters.
+Event Hubs is a modern big data streaming platform and event ingestion service that can seamlessly integrate with other Azure and Microsoft services, such as Stream Analytics, Power BI, and Event Grid, along with outside services like Apache Spark.
+The service can process millions of events per second with low latency.
+The data sent to an event hub (Event Hubs instance) can be transformed and stored by using any real-time analytics providers or batching or storage adapters.

 Why use Event Hubs?